All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Does berberine affect semaglutide absorption?

 No. Semaglutide is injected subcutaneously and enters the bloodstream directly, bypassing the digestive tract.
-Berberine, taken orally, cannot affect the absorption of an injected medication.
-However, berberine's effects on gut motility could theoretically interact with the GI effects of semaglutide.
+Berberine, taken orally, can't affect the absorption of an injected medication.
+But berberine's effects on gut motility could theoretically interact with the GI effects of semaglutide.